Before your Hearing

 - The Children’s Reporter might also write to tell you that a Pre-Hearing Panel will be held.
 This is a meeting held before a Hearing takes place, and Panel Members decide if there are any reasons why you will not need to go to your Hearing.

 - Children and young people can attend Pre-Hearing Panels if they want to, but do not have to.
 If you choose not to attend, you are still entitled to have your views heard.
-You can do this by filling out a Your Views sheet.
 Afterwards, the Children’s Reporter will let you know what decisions have been made.

-- Before your Hearing, you will get some other information, including a form called an All About Me You can use this form to say how you are feeling.
+- Before your Hearing, you will get some other information, including a form called a Hearing About Me.
+You can use this form to say how you are feeling.

 - If you have any questions, there’s lots of people who can give you more information and advice.
 You can always phone your Children’s Reporter if you need more information.